davidjtorres/davidjtorres/README.md

 # Hey there, this is David 👋

-🚀 Software Engineer

-Seasoned Software Engineer that loves building for the web
+A seasoned Software Engineer who loves building for the web.

 ## 💡 My Interests
-- Python programming
-- Javascript programming
+- Javascript
+- Python
 - Web development + Gen AI

 ---